How To Help Repair & Keep Bleached Hair Healthy

 Most hair oils can be applied like a serum in the evening from the tips of your hair upwards, mid-length.

 Ideal for hair shine, a few drops of olive oil can go a long way to give your hair some life.

 Only use a couple of drops at a time to apply olive oil with your fingertips, focusing on your ends.

 Palmer’s Olive Oil Formula Hair Conditioning Spray Oil

 Coconut Oil Formulations

 Coconut oil is ideal for sealing your hair and preventing protein loss.

-Rub some coconut oil together between your palms to warm it up before applying it to dry, frizzy spots as well as your ends.
+Rub some coconut oil between your palms to warm it up before applying it to dry, frizzy spots and your ends.